makersacademy/CV/README.md

 **[Rethink Charity](https://rtcharity.org/)** (April 2019 to present)
 *Contract and voluntary work as a developer*

-- I created an app for internal use by RC in a language (Python) and with frameworks (Django, unittest) not touched on by the Makers course, iterating on feedback from the client.
+- I built an app for RC in a language (Python) and with frameworks (Django, unittest) not touched on by the Makers course, iterating on feedback from the client.
-- After proving myself, I was invited to become part of the [volunteer tech team](https://github.com/orgs/rtcharity/teams/tech) working on a website for them.
-[My PRs](https://github.com/rtcharity/eahub.org/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Adavid-mears+)
+- After proving myself, I was invited to join the [volunteer tech team](https://github.com/orgs/rtcharity/teams/tech) working on the EA Hub website.
+[My PRs](https://github.com/rtcharity/eahub.org/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Adavid-mears+).

 **[Kinder](https://kinder.world/)** (July-August 2018)
 *Charity analysis intern*

-- I applied Kinder's vetting framework on organizational competence to charities on their platform, and gave feedback to the company on their vetting framework, which demonstrated their self-reflective processes well enough that they decided to publish it in [blog form](https://kinder.world/blogs/company/increasing-effectiveness-with-high-quality-internal-research-19405).
+- I applied Kinder's vetting framework on organizational competence to charities on their platform, and gave feedback to the company on their vetting framework, which showcased their self-reflective processes well enough that they decided to publish it in [blog form](https://kinder.world/blogs/company/increasing-effectiveness-with-high-quality-internal-research-19405).

 **Freelance clarinettist and singer** (2015-2018)

-- Outside of my two performing groups, I specialised in creative learning participation: enabling people living with dementia, children with Special Educational Needs, and other groups to express themselves creatively.
+- Outside of my two performing groups, I specialised in Creative Learning Participation: empowering people living with dementia, children with Special Educational Needs, and other groups to express themselves creatively.

 **[Matrix Music School](https://www.matrixmusicschool.co.uk/)** (March 2015 to December 2018)
 *Instrumental Teacher*